 - Continue for 1.1 miles.
 You will then reach the parking lot.

 - The trail begins beyond the first cement pool in the parking lot.
 Follow it down to the left for 700ft and you will reach the main Travertine Hot Springs geothermal pool.

-Although its setting is not quite as idyllic as the other Travertine Hot Springs, its easy access makes it one of the most popular.
+Although its setting is not quite as idyllic as the other Travertine Hot Springs, its easy access makes it one of the most popular pools in the area.

 The majority of the heated mineral water runs down into the first pool, making it the hottest.
 As the water flows from one pool to the next, the temperature of the water progressively decreases.

 As well as being the hottest, the first pool is also the largest and will fit 4-6 people comfortably.
 The second pool will fit 3-4 people and the third pool 2-3.
 Although the last pool is too shallow to soak in, it does add a beautiful extra dimension to the view and photos opportunities.